Generic name: nicotine (transdermal) [ NIK-oh-teen ]

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

+Nicotine transdermal may cause serious side effects.
 Stop using nicotine transdermal and call your doctor at once if you have:

 fast or pounding heartbeats, fluttering in your chest;